notaryproject/specifications/scenarios.md

 * Validate the artifact is the same as what the vendor provided.
 * Secondarily sign the artifact by the consuming company, attesting to its validity within their production environment.
 * Signatures represent validations through different dev, staging, production environments.
-* Crypto libraries may be deprecated, requiring new signatures to be added, while maintaining a grace period of both signatures.
+* Crypto algorithms may be deprecated, requiring new signatures to be added, while maintaining a grace period of both signatures.
 * Dev environments support any signature, while integration and production environments require mycompany-prod signatures.

 #### Scenario #6.1: Dev and Prod Keys